kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

     ln -s /home/Data/Homo_sapiens.GRCh37.75.dna.chromosome.2.fa /home/[user]/
 ```

 First we need to index the reference file for later use.
-This step is important for the speed and process of the mapping algorithm.
-It takes around 4 minutes.
-This creates a collecion of files that are used by BWA to perform the alignment.
-To produce the indexes needed for bwa mapper run the following command:
+This creates index files used by bwa mem to perform the alignment.
+To produce these files, run the following command:

 ```bash
     bwa index -p Homo_sapiens.GRCh37.75.dna.chromosome.2 -a bwtsw Homo_sapiens.GRCh37.75.dna.chromosome.2.fa